Transgene: Future potential

 The application of transgenes is a rapidly growing area of molecular biology.
 As of 2005 it was predicted that in the next two decades, 300,000 lines of transgenic mice will be generated.
 Researchers have identified many applications for transgenes, particularly in the medical field.
 Scientists are focusing on the use of transgenes to study the function of the human genome in order to better understand disease, adapting animal organs for transplantation into humans, and the production of pharmaceutical products such as insulin, growth hormone, and blood anti-clotting factors from the milk of transgenic cows.

 As of 2004 there were five thousand known genetic diseases, and the potential to treat these diseases using transgenic animals is, perhaps, one of the most promising applications of transgenes.
 There is a potential to use human gene therapy to replace a mutated gene with an unmutated copy of a transgene in order to treat the genetic disorder.
 This can be done through the use of Cre-Lox or knockout.
 Moreover, genetic disorders are being studied through the use of transgenic mice, pigs, rabbits, and rats.
-Transgenic rabbits have been created to study inherited cardiac arrhythmias, as the rabbit´s heart markedly better resembles the human heart as compared to the mouse.
+Transgenic rabbits have been created to study inherited cardiac arrhythmias, as the rabbit heart markedly better resembles the human heart as compared to the mouse.
 More recently, scientists have also begun using transgenic goats to study genetic disorders related to fertility.

 Transgenes may be used for xenotransplantation from pig organs.
 Through the study of xeno-organ rejection, it was found that an acute rejection of the transplanted organ occurs upon the organ's contact with blood from the recipient due to the recognition of foreign antibodies on endothelial cells of the transplanted organ.
 Scientists have identified the antigen in pigs that causes this reaction, and therefore are able to transplant the organ without immediate rejection by removal of the antigen.
 However, the antigen begins to be expressed later on, and rejection occurs.
 Therefore, further research is being conducted.

 Transgenic microorganisms capable of producing catalytic proteins or enzymes which increase the rate of industrial reactions.